Morgan Logger | Tutorial on how to use in an Express application

 Here are a few reasons why you should use Morgan:

-2. It is flexible: You can customize the format of the log messages and specify which requests should be logged and which should be ignored.
+- It is flexible: You can customize the format of log messages and specify which requests to log and which to ignore.
 This allows you to tailor the logging to your specific needs.

-3. It provides useful information: Morgan logs useful information about HTTP requests and responses, such as the request method, the URL, the status code, and the length of the response body.
+- It provides useful information: Morgan logs details about HTTP requests and responses, such as the request method, URL, status code, and response body length.
 This can be helpful for debugging and understanding how your application is being used.

-4. It is widely used: Morgan is a popular logging library for Node.js and has a large user base, meaning it is well-tested and supported.
+- It is widely used: Morgan is a popular logging library for Node.js with over 8 million weekly downloads on npm, and is a dependency of more than 9600 packages, meaning it is well-tested and supported.

 Types of Log Output Formats in Morgan Logger